-Of the 16 meat programs, cattle, sheep and pigs provide the largest number of samples monitored for residues.
-Other meat programs cover products derived from camels, deer, goats, horses, kangaroos, poultry (chicken, duck, turkey, spatchcock and quail), ratites (emu and ostrich) and wild boars.
+Of the 20 meat programs, cattle, sheep and pigs provide the largest number of samples monitored for residues.
+Other meat programs cover products derived from camels, buffalo, eggs, deer, goats, honey, horses, kangaroos, poultry (chicken, duck, turkey, spatchcock and quail), ratites (emu and ostrich) and wild boars.
 The two aquatic animal programs cover aquaculture and wild-caught seafood.

 The likelihood of residues from pesticides, veterinary medicines or contaminants guides the choice of chemicals that are measured in the samples.
 The chemicals include those used commonly in agricultural and veterinary practice, as well as those necessary to fulfil export requirements.
 Some chemicals are monitored that are not registered for use, nor are likely to be used in Australian animal production systems but may be important to satisfy the requirements of international trading partners.